Efficient Monte Carlo sampling of metastable systems using non-local collective variable updates: Sampling with a non-linear collective variable

 These dynamics yield a proposal move in the full configuration space $\widetilde{Q}_{n+1}=q^{K_T}$ as well as a work $\mathcal{W}_{n+1} := \mathcal{W}^{K_T}$, which we use to compute the acceptance probability in \textbf{Step 3}.
 This work is defined as

-for $k=0\ldots K_T-1$, where $\widetilde{H}$ denotes the Hamiltonian that is modified by the Fixman term \eqref{eq:deffixman}, namely ${\widetilde{H}(q,p) = \tilde V(q) + \frac{1}{2}p^\top M^{-1} p}$.
+for $k=0\ldots K_T-1$, where $\widetilde{H}$ denotes the Hamiltonian that is modified by the Fixman term \eqref{eq:deffixman}, namely ${\widetilde{H}(q,p) = \widetilde{V}(q) + \frac{1}{2}p^\top M^{-1} p}$.

-For $\gamma=0$, the RATTLE dynamics \eqref{eq:flucdissconstjarz1}-\eqref{eq:flucdissconstjarz2} become deterministic (driven Hamiltonian dynamics) and the only remaining source of randomness in \textbf{Step 2} is the initialization of the momentum $p^0$.
+For $\gamma=0$, the dynamics reduce to the deterministic part \eqref{eq:Verletconstswitched} (driven Hamiltonian dynamics) since \eqref{eq:flucdissconstjarz1} and \eqref{eq:flucdissconstjarz2} leave the system unchanged.
+The only remaining source of randomness is thus the initialization of the momentum $p^0$ in \textbf{Step 2}.
 Furthermore, since in this case $p^{k+1/4}=p^k$ and $p^{k+3/4}=p^{k+1}$, the work simplifies to a telescopic sum and just depends on the endpoints of the path:

+The idea of resampling the momentum at each iteration of the algorithm to build an MCMC sampler in position space is akin to Hamiltonian Monte-Carlo (HMC)~\cite{DUANE1987216} and for $\gamma=0$, this analogy is particularly apparent.
+Unlike HMC, however, where the total energy is conserved up to a time discretization error, our algorithm does not conserve the energy due to the time-evolving constraints in CV space.
+Rather, the accumulated work is used in \textbf{Step 3} of the algorithm to guarantee the reversibility of the Markov kernel.